COPD Foundation Leadership

 Crystal Rothhaar, BS

-As Senior Director of Marketing and Communications, Crystal Rothhaar is responsible for creating and accelerating the company’s marketing strategy and brand recognition across the globe.
+As Chief Communication Officer, Crystal Rothhaar is responsible for creating and accelerating the company’s marketing strategy and brand recognition across the globe.
 She is focused on driving the COPD Foundation’s mission to help millions of people live longer and healthier lives by advancing research, advocacy, and awareness to stop COPD, bronchiectasis, and NTM lung disease.

 Crystal drives strategic marketing development initiatives and is responsible for brand leadership and development, digital and traditional marketing, communications, and public relations.
 She leads a team of innovative and creative professionals who focus on media relations, integrated marketing campaigns, content development, and social media.